 This guide is a joint effort between myself and Coop, master of home gyms.
 We both spent weeks with several of the best workout mirrors, testing them for production quality, versatility, workout experience, and so much more.
 Not only have we actually been hands-on with these products for extended periods of time, but we’ve also spent more hours than anyone can count with other smart home gym equipment and traditional workout equipment, allowing us to form educated opinions about the value and effectiveness of these workout mirrors.

-- Best Workout Mirror for Studio Class Vibes: Tempo Studio
+- Best Workout Mirror for Weightlifting: Tempo Studio

 Best Workout Mirror for Lifting Weights